Sam-Dragon/interview/spring-questions.md

 Spring Interview Questions

-1. Can you run a spring application without using @SpringBootApplication
+1. Can you run a spring application without using @SpringBootApplication <br><br>
-A. Yes, using three annotations [ @Configuration, @EnableAutoConfiguration, @ComponentScan]
+- Yes, using three annotations [ @Configuration, @EnableAutoConfiguration, @ComponentScan]

 2. What is @Configuration